Carmichael Numbers with Prime Numbers of Prime Factors: Remarks

 \section{Remarks}

 We note a couple of things here:

-- First, we see no imperative here to try to make a sharp bound for the number of such factors because there are so many ways that this estimate could be improved.
-For instance, rather than simply taking one choice of $g_0$, we could find many by simply applying primes in arithmetic progressions results to $gh+1$ and being careful enough to choose an $h$ that avoids exceptional zeroes.
-One could also invoke the Heath-Brown conjecture in a number of different places - in lieu of \cite{Xy} or in lieu of the estimates for primes in arithmetic progressions in the lower bounds for $\left|\mathcal P_{k_0}\right|$ - which would also change the bounds rather dramatically.
+- First, we see no imperative in this paper to try to make a sharp bound for the number of prime factors or the asymptotic density of Carmichael numbers with $\Omega(n)$ equal to some specific prime because there are so many ways that this estimate could be improved.
+For instance, rather than simply taking one choice of $g$, we could find many by simply applying primes in arithmetic progressions results to $gh+1$ and being careful enough to choose an $h$ that avoids exceptional zeroes.
+One could also invoke the Heath-Brown conjecture in a number of different places (in lieu of \cite{Xy} or in lieu of the estimates for primes in arithmetic progressions in the lower bounds for $\left|\mathcal P_{k_0}\right|$) which would also change the bounds rather dramatically.

-- Relating to the last point: obviously, since we are already invoking the Heath-Brown conjecture at one point this paper, we could invoke it in several other places as well.
-However, we thought that it would make sense to invoke the conjecture as infrequently as possible in hopes that it would be easier turn this result into one that is unconditional.

-- We also note that a couple of other possible results fall out of this method fairly easily.
+- Second, a couple of other possible results fall out of this method fairly easily.
 For instance, the fact that there are infinitely many Carmichael numbers with a composite number of prime factors falls out almost trivially (and unconditionally); of course, this result seems unlikely to be a surprise.
 Also following rather trivially (and unconditionally) from this method is the fact that there are infinitely many Carmichael numbers where the number of prime factors is a perfect square (by taking $g=h$), perfect cube (with $g=h^2$), or, in fact, any perfect power.